-The Company does not issue any guarantee that would require liability-recognition or disclosure, other than its standby letters of credit.
+The Company does not issue any guarantees that would require liability-recognition or disclosure, other than its standby letters of credit.
 The Company guarantees the obligations or performance of customers by issuing standby letters of credit to third parties.
 These standby letters of credit are frequently issued in support of third party debt, such as corporate debt issuances, industrial revenue bonds and municipal securities.
-The risk involved in issuing standby letters of credit is essentially the same as the credit risk involved in extending loan facilities to customers and they are subject to the same credit origination guidelines, portfolio maintenance and management procedures in effect to monitor other credit and off-balance sheet products.
-Typically, these instruments have terms of one year and expire unused; therefore, the total amounts do not necessarily represent future cash commitments.
-At December 31, 2018 and 2017, outstanding standby letters of credit were approximately \$41.2 million and \$41.1 million, respectively.
-The fair value of the Company's standby letters of credit at December 31, 2018 and 2017 was not significant.
+The risk involved in issuing standby letters of credit is essentially the same as the credit risk involved in extending loan facilities to customers and letters of credit are subject to the same credit origination, portfolio maintenance and management procedures in effect to monitor other credit and off-balance sheet products.
+Typically, these instruments have one year expirations with an option to renew upon annual review; therefore, the total amounts do not necessarily represent future cash requirements.
+At December 31, 2019 and 2018, outstanding standby letters of credit were approximately \$34.5 million and \$41.2 million, respectively.
+The fair value of the Company's standby letters of credit at December 31, 2019 and 2018 was not significant.
 The following table sets forth the commitment expiration period for standby letters of credit at:

-(In thousands) December 31, 2018
+(In thousands) December 31, 2019

-Within one year \$33,150
+Within one year \$23,024

-After one but within three years 4,696
+After one but within three years 9,805

-After three but within five years 1,701
+After three but within five years 49

-After five years 1,647
+After five years 1,601

-Total \$41,194
+Total \$34,479